Planning matters blog | Lichfields

 CONTINUE READING

-Town planning…an Olympic sport
+Town planning… an Olympic sport

-Town planning…an Olympic sport
+Town planning… an Olympic sport

 Owain Nedin 15 Aug 2016

 The town planner… elbow patches on the jumper, well-worn cords, comfortable shoes, never without a packed lunch/flask and epitomised by a fetish for maps.
-Fettered by rules and regulations, but seemingly willing more red tape in which he/she can immerse themselves and their expertise.
+Fettered by rules and regulations, but seemingly willing more red tape in which they can immerse themselves and their expertise.
 The geek of the property world no doubt, but a necessary part of the process, one our clients wouldn’t want to do without (we hope).

 Not, of course, my view of this wonderful profession and the people in it, although perhaps an opinion held by some…